Fiserv/universal-commerce/recipes/HostedPages.md

 </details>
 ## Events

-<p>The only way to communicate with HP is by listening to an event.
-HP will emit and communicate back if you are subscribed with those events.</p>
+<p>The only way to communicate with Hosted Pages is by listening to an event.
+Hosted Pages will emit and communicate back if you are subscribed with those events.</p>

 ```code